brash-ram/Meme-Store-Client/api_spec.md

 **Returns:**

-* boolean flag indicating wether meme was deleted or not.
+* boolean flag indicating whether meme was deleted or not.
   > Editor note: false unless deleted from recycle bin.

 ----